Apply for Internal Grants

 These awards provide travel funds for faculty members whose research projects require travel outside the United States.
 The goal of the program is to support international research at Appalachian.
 Proposals for research in both basic and applied/professional fields are welcome.
 These awards will fund foreign travel to libraries, archives, museums, laboratories, computer facilities, natural settings, government agencies, corporations, etc. that is essential to the research described in the proposal.
 These awards cannotbe used for the following:Travel to conferences to disseminate research results, Travel for the purpose of making presentations or keynote speeches, Travel for research required for completion of a degree or certificate, Research supplies or other non-travel expenses.

-Spring review – Noon, February 2, 2023, and the 1st Thursday in February annually thereafter.
+Spring review – Noon on 1st Thursday in February annually.

 See appstate.infoready4.com for updated application links.

-All full-time EHRA faculty and non-faculty employees are eligible to apply
+All full-time EPS faculty and non-faculty employees are eligible to apply

 See appstate.infoready4.com for updated application links.
 Competitions are launched on the first day of classes each fall semester.

-All faculty members and EHRA staff members who are eligible to serve as Principal Investigators on externally funded grants.
+All faculty members and EPS staff members who are eligible to serve as Principal Investigators on externally funded grants.

 See appstate.infoready4.com for updated application links.